gurelkaynak/recommendationengine/README.md

 Served with dropwizard.
 Data input support for postgres database only.

 # Setup
-- Setup config.yml with your settings.
+- Setup config.yml with your settings
 - build project (I used NetBeans)
 - Run jar: java -jar RecommendationEngine-VERSION.jar server your_config.yml

 # Get Requests
 - http://localhost:9000/recommendation/user/{userId}/{howMany}
 - http://localhost:9000/recommendation/item/{itemId}/{howMany}
+- http://localhost:9000/datamodel/update/ refreshes the datamodel for new user-item pairs

 # TODO
-- Make dataSource adaptable for other database servers.
+- Make dataSource adaptable for other database servers
-- API endpoint for getting recommendations with desired algorithm
+- Updating dataModel with different algorithm at runtime or create endpoints for all or some algorithms
 - Authorization/Authentication
 - Dropwizard health-checks